xiaoxiaoxh/GarmentTracking/README.md

 ![network](assets/network.png)

 ## Datasets
+The dataset is collected by [VR-Garment](https://github.com/xiaoxiaoxh/VR-Garment) recording system.

 Please download [VR-Folding Dataset](https://huggingface.co/datasets/robotflow/vr-folding) from Hugging Face.
 All the data are stored in [zarr](https://zarr.readthedocs.io/en/stable/) format.
 You can put data under `%PROJECT_DIR/data` or any other location.